Man’s best friend

 More than pets

-Dogs have been used to help visually impaired persons for hundreds of years, but now they and other animals assist people with other types of disabilities, as well as provide companionship and comfort.
+Guide Dogs have been used to help visually impaired persons for hundreds of years, but now they and other animals assist people with other types of disabilities, as well as provide companionship and comfort.

-An emotional support animal (ESA) is a companion animal which provides therapeutic benefit, such as alleviating or mitigating some symptoms of the disability, to an individual with a mental or psychiatric disability.
+An emotional support animal (ESA) is a companion animal which provides therapeutic benefit, such as alleviating or mitigating some symptom of the disability, to an individual with a mental or psychiatric disability.
 Emotional support animals are typically dogs and cats, but may include other animals.

 A service animal is any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.